damouse/glusnek/README.md

-# gosnake
+# glusnek

-Call from python to go and back.
+Gluing Python and Go: gall from go to python and back.
 Goroutine/GIL safe bindings with automatic type conversion.

 While either language can call the other, go has to start the show: in other words this library embeds python within go.
 To embed go within python check out (gopy)[https://github.com/go-python/gopy].